 * * *

 Interested in making a gift to this campaign?
-You still can right here:
+You still can right here (actually, you CAN’T, the fundraiser is over, but you can still see the page):

 David Weiss is a theologian, writer, poet and hymnist, doing “public theology” around climate crisis, sexuality, justice, diversity, and peace.
 Reach him at firstname.lastname@example.org.
 Read more at www.davidrweiss.com where he blogs under the theme, “Full Frontal Faith: Erring on the Edge of Honest.”
 Support him in writing Community Supported Theology at www.patreon.com/fullfrontalfaith.